 The Symphony of Color Art Contest, presented in tandem by the Evansville Philharmonic Orchestra and the Koch Family Children’s Museum of Evansville, and in cooperation with the Evansville Museum of Arts, History and Science, invites students in grades PreK-5 to create art inspired by great works of music.
 The contest is designed to further students’ interest in classical music, challenge their creative abilities and enhance their concept of music as a universal language.
 Symphony of Color also addresses many important National and Indiana Standards in Arts Education that relate to understanding the relationship between music and the other arts.

-2019 IMPORTANT DATES
+2021 IMPORTANT DATES

-- Deadline for submitting artwork –February 15
+- Tuesday, March 16, 2021 - Deadline for submitting artwork online

-- Winner’s notification – March 13
+- Winner’s notification – March 11

 After listening to the selections, have each student interpret the music into a two dimensional art form and then write a short essay about their interpretation or dictate one to an adult as age appropriate.

-ENTRIES: All entries must be original work of an individual student.
+Entries: All entries must be original work of an individual student.